zhichunl/Quines/README.md

 OWNQUINE
 ========

-My own quine, which is a program when ran prints out itself (the source code).
+A quine, which is a program when ran prints out itself (the source code).